Graduate Program Requirements

 In accordance with the requirements of the Brown Graduate School, the DGS evaluates individual student performance each semester, in consultation with both Joukowsky Institute faculty and all others with whom the student is currently working or taking classes.
 Faculty are asked to comment on the student’s overall academic performance and capabilities for future success in the field.

-The student is notified in writing of the results of this assessment after every semester and, if it is favorable, he or she is encouraged to continue his or her progress toward the Ph.D.
+The student is notified, in a letter from the DGS, of the results of this assessment after every semester and, if it is favorable, he or she is encouraged to continue his or her progress toward the Ph.D.
 A less than fully positive assessment may result in the DGS, after consultation with other faculty, reporting to the Graduate School a downgrade of the student’s official status from “Good” to “Satisfactory” or to “Warning”.

-If a student’s status remains “Warning” after one semester, a more formal review is undertaken, also involving the Joukowsky Institute Executive Committee.
+If a student’s status remains “Warning” after one semester, a more formal review is undertaken, also involving the Joukowsky Institute core faculty.
 A student who has been on “Warning” status for two semesters will be withdrawn from the Graduate School for academic reasons.

 A.M. in Archaeology and the Ancient World

 The candidate who wishes to qualify for a Master's degree in Archaeology and the Ancient World must accumulate eight course credits, including at least two seminars.
 A thesis must also be presented to and approved by at least two faculty members (the thesis director and a second reader).
 Of these, the thesis director will normally be drawn from the Institute faculty.